-A precondition-specifier introduces a precondition assertion, which is a function contract assertion.
-[Note: A precondition assertion allows the programmer to specify a state of the program that is considered incorrect when a function is invoked. - end note]
+A function contract assertion is a contract assertion ([basic.contract.general]) associated with a function.
+A precondition-specifier introduces a precondition assertion, which is a function contract assertion associated with entering a function.
+A postcondition-specifier introduces a postcondition assertion, which is a function contract assertion associated with exiting a function normally.
+[Note: A postcondition assertion is not associated with exiting a function in any other fashion, such as via an exception ([expr.throw]) or via a call to longjmp ([csetjmp.syn]). - end note]

-A postcondition-specifier introduces a postcondition assertion, which is a function contract assertion.
-[Note: A postcondition assertion allows the programmer to specify a state of the program that is considered incorrect when a function returns normally.
-It does not specify anything about a function that exits in another fashion, such as via an exception or via a call to longjmp ([cset.jmp.syn]). - end note]
+- 2 The predicate ([basic.contract.general]) of a function contract assertion is its conditional-expression contextually converted to bool. - 3 Each function-contract-specifier of a function-contract-specifier-seq (if any) of an unspecified first declaration of a function introduces a corresponding function contract assertion for that function.
+The optional attribute-specifier-seq following pre or post appertains to the introduced contract assertion.
+[Note: The function-contract-specifier-seq of a lambda-declarator applies to the function call operator or operator template of the corresponding closure type ([expr.prim.lambda.closure]). end note] - A declaration D of a function or function template f that is not a first declaration shall have either no function-contract-specifier-seq or the same function-contract-specifier-seq (see below) as any first declaration F reachable from F. If F and F are in different translation units, a diagnostic is required only if F is attached to a named module.
+If a declaration F is a first declaration of f in one translation unit and a declaration F is a first declaration of f in another translation unit, F and F shall specify the same function-contract-specifier-seq, no diagnostic required. - A function-contract-specifier-seq S_1 is the same as a function-contract-specifier-seq S_2 if S_1 and S_2 consist of the same function-contract-specifiers in the same order.
+A function-contract-specifier C_1 on a function declaration D_1 is the same as a function-contract-specifier C_2 on a function declaration D_2 if - their predicates P_1 and P_2 would satisfy the one-definition rule ([basic.def.odr]) if placed in function definitions on the declarations D_1 and D_2 , respectively, except for - renaming of the parameters of f, - renaming of template parameters of a template enclosing f, and - renaming of the result binding ([dcl.contract.res]), if any, and, if D_1 and D_2 are in different translation units, corresponding entities defined within each predicate behave as if there is a single entity with a single definition, and

-A declaration E of a function f that is not a first declaration shall have either no functioncontract-specifier-seq or the same function-contract-specifier-seq as any first declaration Dreachable from E. If D and E are in different translation units, a diagnostic is required only if D is attached to a named module.
-If a declaration $D_1$ is a first declaration of f in one translation unit and a declaration $D_2$ is a first declaration of the same function f in another translation unit, $D_1$ and $D_2$ shall specify the same function-contract-specifier-seq, no diagnostic required.
+- both C_1 and C_2 specify a result-name-introducer or neither do.

-A function-contract-specifier-seq s1 is the same as a function-contract-specifier-seq s2 if s1 and s2 consist of the same function-contract-specifiers in the same order.
-A function-contract-specifier c1 on a function declaration d1 is the same as a function-contract-specifier c2 on a function declaration d2 if their predicates ([basic.contract.general]), p1 and p2, would satisfy the one-definition rule ([basic.def.odr]) if placed in function definitions on the declarations d1 and d2, respectively, except for renaming of parameters, renaming of template parameters, and renaming of the result name ([dcl.contract.res]), if any.
+If this condition is not met solely due to the comparison of two lambda expressions that are contained within P_1 and P_2 , no diagnostic is required.

-[Note: As a result of the above, all uses and definitions of a function see the equivalent function-contract-specifier-seq for that function across all translation units. - end note] [Example:
+[Note: Equivalent function-contract-specifier-seqs apply to all uses and definitions of a function across all translation units. - end note] [Example: